Las Palmas Neighborhoods:

 Catch a quick bus to San Telmo if you need to leave the city, otherwise the yellow city buses will take you wherever you need to go.

 Siete Palmas – Ciudad Alta – Tamaraceite – San Lorenzo – Tenoya

 Ciudad Alta and the rest are actually officially two totally seperate districts, but for our purposes I’m lumping them together as one simple category: suburbia.
 I worked in this region for a year, and though I have nothing bad to say about it, I can wholeheartedly say that it’s not where I’d want to live as a 20-something living it up in Las Palmas.

 I haven’t spent enough time there to give any real details, so instead I’ll link ya to idealist to get an idea about rent prices.
 Are there worse places to live?
 Absolutely.
 Would I recommend this area?
-Not really.
+Not particularly.

 Which barrio catches your eye?

-Hopefully this will help you get an idea about which areas catch your eye, but don’t take my word for it.
-I think the best way to choose a piso is to spend a couple of days hoofing it through the city and deciding where you see yourself.
+The best way to choose a piso is to spend a couple of days hoofing it through the city and deciding where you see yourself.
 The average person sleeps about 3,600 hours a year… might as well do it somewhere you like!

 Find the rest of my piso-related consejos in the links below and get ready to make yourself at home in lovely Las Palmas 😊

 Part 1: Finding a Flat in Spain: The Basics

 the Heart Is You Don’t Hate Your Roommates ❤ (coming soon)